-Adjustments are reasonable if they balance the interests of all parties and do not affect the academic standards or inherent requirements of a subject or course.
+Reasonable adjustments are modifications to a student's learning experience that balance the interests of both the student and relevant staff involved in the implementation, which do not affect the academic standards or inherent requirements of a subject or course.

 The fundamental abilities, skills and knowledge that all students need in order to successfully complete a course or program, regardless of their disability, because they are essential to the relevant career.

-If you study on Campus and have a medical or mental health condition or a physical disability, you may require a personal emergency evacuation plan.
-Please ensure you communicate this to your Student Services Team so they can assist in creating an evacuation plan that takes into consideration your needs.
-You do not need to have a Disability Access Plan in order to have a PEEP.
+If you study on campus and have a medical or mental health condition or a physical disability, you may require a personal emergency evacuation plan.
+Please ensure you communicate this to the Disability Liaison Advisor so they can assist in creating an evacuation plan that takes into consideration your needs.
+You do not need to submit a Learning Access Application or have a Learning Statement of Access in order to have a PEEP.
 This is about keeping you safe in case of fire evacuation.